Cuff title: Method of wear

 Position of the cuff title.
 The Crete Cuff Title (Ärmelband Kreta) was a World War II German military decoration awarded to Wehrmacht servicemen who took part in the battle of Crete 1941.

 As worn on Second World War uniforms, the bottom edge of German cuff titles were generally placed at the top of the split seam of a jacket cuff.
 This is how the measurement of 14.5 cm to 15 cm (5.7 to 5.9 inches) came about, because the split seam of the sleeve of a German enlisted man's field blouse is approximately 14.5 cm.
 The Germans had no defined measurement in their regulations as to how high the cuff title went, just that it was to be placed alongside the cuff's split seam.
 Wartime photographic evidence exists of jackets with the cuff title placed lower than 14.5 cm to 15 cm from the cuff edge.
 This is usually due to a reduced sleeve length.
 On jackets with a French cuff (the cuff turned back), the cuff title was placed above the cuff if it was an Army (Heer), Air force (Luftwaffe), or Navy (Kriegsmarine) uniform, and placed just below the cuff edge on the cuff itself on SS jackets (usually between the edge of the cuff and the seam of the cuff's edge, approximately 1 mm to 1.5 mm).

+The San -Abt cuff titles were worn on the black tunics with Roman / Arabic numerals denoting the unique Allgemeine SS Abschnitt.

+These cuff titles are from the collection of military historian Ian F Blanthorn.

 In the Bundeswehr the cuff title are worn at the cuff on both sides.